Deexxtteerr/devops-tomcat-dashboard/README.md

 - 🌟 Expert in AWS, Docker, Jenkins, and Terraform
 - 📧 Contact: nileshpatil3806@gmail.com

+## 🌟 Acknowledgments

+### 👨‍🏫 **MENTOR: SACHIN GAIKWAD**
+*"The DevOps wizard who transforms careers and code alike - turning complex cloud challenges into stepping stones for success!"* 🚀

+**Sachin Gaikwad** is a passionate DevOps mentor who empowers aspiring engineers to master the art of automation and cloud technologies.
+His unique approach of hands-on learning and real-world project guidance has helped countless professionals transition into successful DevOps careers.

+**🎯 Mentorship Philosophy:**
+- **"Learn by Building"** - Real projects, real solutions
+- **"Cloud-First Mindset"** - Modern DevOps practices from day one
+- **"Automation Everything"** - From code to deployment, make it seamless

+*This entire cloud DevOps pipeline exists because of his expert guidance and unwavering support in the journey from beginner to cloud automation expert.*

 ### 🏗️ Project Architecture Highlights
 - **Multi-Server Cloud Deployment** on AWS EC2
 - **Infrastructure as Code** with Terraform